 - Add the courgette and pepper: 2 seconds, speed 5.

 - Add 20 g olive oil: 5 minutes, 100ºC, speed 1.

 - Add the mince (if it's in a block, don't break it up, leave it whole): 10 minutes, 100ºC, reverse, soft speed.

 - Drain (you can insert the inner basket and tip the liquid) or just hold off the meat with a wide spatula while you drain, it should be fairly easy either way.

-- Add the wine and/or 1 tbsp Worcestershire sauce: 3 minutes, 100ºC, reverse, soft speed.
+- Add the wine and/or 1 tablespoon Worcestershire sauce: 3 minutes, 100ºC, reverse, soft speed.

 - Add 800 g chopped tomatoes, a good squirt of tomato purée, the teaspoon of mixed herbs (you can add more if you like it herby) and the bay leaf, place the inner basket on top instead of the measuring cup: 45 minutes, Varoma, reverse, soft speed.